As a local to Cambridge, I have filled this Cambridge day trip itinerary with exciting activities and local cafes to

 Situated near King's Parade and King's College, Fitzbillies has been a Cambridge landmark for decades.
 It is a lovely cafe that is well known for its sticky Chelsea buns.
 And I won't lie, the buns are incredibly delicious!

 Fitzbillies has a cake shop and cafe next door.
 Both are quite small and can get crowded quickly as it's always bustling and rarely has empty tables.
 So book a table in advance if you want to have a seat.

 The prices are higher for sit-in orders and meals though, so I recommend purchasing a Chelsea bun and drink to take out instead.
-You can enjoy it on your way to your next stop.
+You can enjoy it on the way to your next stop.